The system is expected to be operational from November 2023

 - Verify the information submitted by visa-exempt third country nationals (such as information related to identity, travel document, residence information, contact details etc.), to assess if they pose a risk for irregular migration, security or public health.
 Foreign nationals will submit the information via an online application ahead of their travel to the EU’s external borders;

-- Issue travel authorisations.
-In the case of no hits or elements requiring further analysis, the travel authorisation is issued automatically within minutes after the application has been submitted.
+- Issue travel authorizations.
+In the case of no hits or elements requiring further analysis, the travel authorization is issued automatically within minutes after the application has been submitted.

-2. Who will have to apply for the ETIAS authorisation?
+2. Who needs to apply for the ETIAS authorization?

-Non-EU nationals who do not need a visa to travel to the Schengen area will have to apply for the ETIAS authorisation.
-The application shall be made prior to the trip.
+Non-EU nationals who do not need a visa to travel to the Schengen area will have to apply for ETIAS prior to the trip.

 3. Why implement the ETIAS system?

-ETIAS will also help achieve the objectives of the European Agenda on Security and the European Agenda on Migration, in particular regarding border management and preventing cross-border crime and terrorism.
+This system will help achieve the objectives of the European Agenda on Security and the European Agenda on Migration, in particular regarding border management and preventing cross-border crime and terrorism.

-Thanks to ETIAS, authorities will access vital information necessary to assess potential risks with individuals travelling to the EU.
-They will then have the possibility to deny such autorisation in case of potential risks.
+Thanks to this system, authorities will access vital information necessary to assess potential risks with individuals travelling to the EU.
+They will then have the possibility to deny such autorization in case of potential risks.